awsdocs/amazon-redshift-developer-guide/doc_source/r_NEXT_DAY.md

  *day*
 A string containing the name of any day\.
 Capitalization does not matter\.
-Valid values are as follows:
+Valid values are as follows\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_NEXT_DAY.html)

 ## Return Type<a name="r_NEXT_DAY-return-type"></a>